daniel-buchanan/keycloak-aws-ses-email-provider/README.md

 To save space and build a smaller fat-jar, all the async resources have been excluded from the AWS SDK.
 The email provider just uses the synchronous client.

-All other dependencies are used from Keycloaks underlying Wildfly server (see [jboss-deployment-structure.xml](./src/main/resources/META-INF/jboss-deployment-structure.xml)).
+All other dependencies are used from Keycloaks underlying Quarkus server (see [jboss-deployment-structure.xml](./src/main/resources/META-INF/jboss-deployment-structure.xml)).

 ## Installation